 This course is an introduction to syntax within the framework of generative grammar.
 The emphasis is on description, with some analysis and argumentation.
-The goal is to become familiar with core facts of English syntax, as well as with theoretical issues and analytical techniques.
+The goal is to become familiar with core facts of English syntax (and the syntax of other languages), as well as with theoretical issues and analytical techniques.